Revolving Credit Facility

 How a revolver works and how to model it

 A revolving credit facility is a line of credit that is arranged between a bank and a business.
 It has an established maximum amount, where the business has access to the funds at any time when needed.
 This type of credit is mostly useful for operating purposes, especially for any business experiencing sharp fluctuations in their cash flows and some unexpected large expenses.
-In other words, it is needed for companies that have low cash balances to support their net working capital needs.
-Because of this, it is often considered a form of short-term financing, which is usually paid off quickly.
+In other words, it is needed for companies that may sometimes have low cash balances to support their net working capital needs.
+Because of this, it is often considered a form of short-term financing that is usually paid off quickly.

-When a company applies for a revolver, a bank considers several important factors to determine the credit worthiness of the company.
+When a company applies for a revolver, a bank considers several important factors to determine the creditworthiness of the company.
 This includes the income statement, cash flow statement and balance sheet statement.

 The other names for a revolving credit facility are operating line, bank line or, simply, a revolver.